-CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$10,000.00 for each day for which construction is not substantially complete, as defined in Article IV.
+CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$ 7,500.00 for each day for which the project is not substantially complete, as defined in Article IV.

-CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$1,500.00 for each day that Final Completion, as defined in Article IV, is not achieved.
+CONTRACTOR shall pay liquidated damages to SCDOT in the amount of \$2,500.00 for each day that Final Completion, as defined in Article IV, is not achieved.

 The parties acknowledge, recognize and agree that because of the unique nature of the Project, it is difficult or impossible to determine with precision the amount of damages that would or might be incurred by SCDOT as a result of the CONTRACTOR's failure to complete the Project as specified in the Contract.
 Therefore, any sums payable under this provision are in the nature of liquidated damages, and not a penalty, and are fair and reasonable and such payment represent a reasonable estimate of fair compensation for the losses that may reasonably be anticipated from such failure.
-Notwithstanding the above, liquidated damages are not intended to excuse the CONTRACTOR from liability for any other breach of its obligations under the Contract.
+Liquidated damages are SCDOT's sole remedy for delayed completion; however, liquidated damages do not apply to CONTRACTOR's liability for other contractual breaches, duties, or obligations.